home-assistant/home-assistant.io/source/_docs/configuration/splitting_configuration.markdown

 description: "Splitting the configuration.yaml into several files."
 ---

-So you've been using Home Assistant for a while now and your `configuration.yaml` file brings people to tears or you simply want to start off with the distributed approach, here's how to split the `configuration.yaml` into more manageable (read: humanly readable) pieces.
+So you've been using Home Assistant for a while now, and your `configuration.yaml` file brings people to tears, or you simply want to start off with the distributed approach, here's how to split the `configuration.yaml` into more manageable (read: humanly readable) pieces.

 First off, several community members have sanitized (read: without API keys/passwords etc) versions of their configurations available for viewing, you can see a list of them [here](/examples/#example-configurationyaml).

 As commenting code doesn't always happen, please read on for the details.

-Now despite the logical assumption that the `configuration.yaml` will be replaced by this process it will in fact remain, albeit in a much less cluttered form.
+Now despite the logical assumption that the `configuration.yaml` will be replaced by this process, it will in fact remain, albeit in a much less cluttered form.

 In this lighter version we will still need what could be called the core snippet: